madewithlove/glue/docs/advanced/providers-configuration.md

    ]
 ```

-You can also see which options a definition exposes through the `php console config` command.
+You can also see which options a provider exposes through the `php console config` command.